-James L. Schoff is a senior associate in the Carnegie Asia Program.
+James L. Schoff is a senior fellow in the Carnegie Asia Program.
 His research focuses on U.S.-Japanese relations and regional engagement, Japanese politics and security, and the private sector’s role in Japanese policymaking.
 He previously served as senior adviser for East Asia policy at the U.S. Office of the Secretary of Defense and as director of Asia Pacific Studies at the Institute for Foreign Policy Analysis (IFPA).

 At the Department of Defense, Schoff was responsible for strategic planning and policy development for relations with Japan and the Republic of Korea.
 He also spearheaded trilateral initiatives and regional security cooperation issues, including missile defense, disaster relief, and maritime security.
 He was awarded the Department of Defense Medal for Exceptional Public Service.